Students in Sierra Leone will no longer pay for university application forms

 “His Excellency the President believes that at a time when he inherited an economy that is near collapse, the cost of application forms for university admission is a burden for many parents, guardians and relatives supporting young people to access higher education.
 Eliminating an estimated Le 5.6 billion for the payment of university application fees will not only be huge savings for parents, guardians and relatives but also it will increase access to higher education for young people.”
 (End).

-While this policy decision will be welcomed by parents across the country, there are still questions to be answered about when and how the government’s free universal education programme will be rolled out; how much it will actually cost and how it will be paid for.
+But there are still questions to be answered about when and how the government’s free universal education programme will be rolled out; how much it will actually cost and how it will be paid for.

+President Bio’s finance minister – J.J. saffa will today present the SLPP government’s first Budget to the country’s parliament.